Searchin': Other versions

+Otis Blackwell released a version of this song on his 1977 album titled These are my songs!.
+Blackwell attributed the track to Lieber/Stoller, but the album brought to light many tracks for which Blackwell was the original composer.
+This was the only song on the album that was not a Blackwell composition.

-Johnny Rivers released a version of the song as a medley with "So Fine" which reached number 113 on the U.S. pop chart in 1973.
+Johnny Rivers released a version of the song as a medley with "So Fine", which reached number 113 on the U.S. pop chart in 1973.

-Singer/songwriter Paul McCartney chose "Searchin'" as one of his Desert Island Discs in 1982.
-McCartney performed the song with the Beatles during their audition for Decca Records on January 1, 1962 (with somewhat mangled lyrics that included a mention of Peter Gunn).
+Singer/songwriter Paul McCartney chose "Searchin" as one of his Desert Island Discs in 1982.
+He performed the song with the Beatles during their audition for Decca Records on January 1, 1962 (with somewhat mangled lyrics that included a mention of Peter Gunn).